CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 * example: ".alpha.beta {color: red;}" will color every html element that has the "alpha" alpha class and the "beta" beta class to be red.
 #### How to select all list items in all ordered lists on the page in CSS?
 * By refering to the html elements by tag name.
-* example: "ol {color: red;}" will color all elements in the ordered list to be red.
+* example: "ol li {color: red;}" will color all elements in the ordered list to be red.
 #### How to select elements using their attributes in CSS?
 * By putting the attribute in square brackets after the target's tag name.
 * example: "a[target] {color: red;}" will color all html elements red if they have the "target" attribute.